-- (3) Finishing Equipment: PPC materials shall be placed using hand tools such that the finish shall match the adjacent deck or pavement surfaces, and meet the requirements of the project. - (d) Surface Preparation.
-Prior to HMWM primer and PPC applications, the concrete surfaces to be treated shall be cleaned by shot-blasting, scarifying, chipping, or sandblasting until all unsound materials and contaminants which may interfere with the primer and PPC have been removed from the concrete blockouts.
+- 3. Finishing Equipment: PPC materials shall be placed using hand tools such that the finish shall match the adjacent deck or pavement surfaces and meet the requirements of the project. - (d) Surface Preparation.
+Before HMWM primer and PPC applications, the concrete surfaces to be treated shall be cleaned by shot-blasting, scarifying, chipping, or sandblasting until all unsound materials and contaminants that may interfere with the primer and PPC have been removed from the concrete blockouts.
 Exposed concrete surfaces shall be protected from precipitation and heavy dew during and after the application of the primer. - (e) Forms.
 Forms of the concrete blockouts shall be tight, and sufficiently rigid to prevent distortion due to the pressure of the PPC and other loads incidental to the PPC.
-The formwork shall be inspected by the Engineer prior to the PPC placements.
-The forms shall be sealed water tight so that there is no leakage. - (f) HMWM Primer Application.
-Prior to placing HMWM primer in the concrete blockouts, the exposed surfaces of the existing concrete shall be completely dry and blown clean with oil-free compressed air.
+The formwork shall be inspected by the Engineer before the PPC placements.
+The forms shall be sealed watertight so that there is no leakage. - (f) HMWM Primer Application.
+Before placing HMWM primer in the concrete blockouts, the exposed surfaces of the existing concrete shall be completely dry and blown clean with oil-free compressed air.
 However, the primer shall be placed after 28-day curing time of new concrete.

-After the exposed concrete surfaces have been prepared and cleaned, the primer shall be applied in accordance with the Manufacturer's recommendations.
-The primer shall be applied within five minutes of mixing at a spread rate of approximately 90 square feet per gallon, and uniformly spread to completely cover any surfaces which PPC materials will bond.
+After the exposed concrete surfaces have been prepared and cleaned, the primer shall be applied per the Manufacturer's recommendations.
+The primer shall be applied within five minutes of mixing at a spread rate of approximately 90 square feet per gallon, and uniformly spread to completely cover any surfaces where PPC materials will bond.
 The primer shall be reapplied to any areas that appear dry after 15 minutes of absorbing the materials.
 The concrete surface temperature shall be at 40 °F and rising to 95 °F maximum, and the relative humidity shall be not more than 85 percent.

-- 518.12 - (g) Polyester Concrete Application.
+(g) Polyester Concrete Application.
 The Polyester Concrete shall be applied in the concrete blockouts within two hours after the primer has been applied.
-Prior to PPC placement, the surface temperature of the concrete blockouts to receive PPC shall be at 40 °F and rising to 95 °F maximum.
+Before PPC placement, the surface temperature of the concrete blockouts to receive PPC shall be at 40 °F and rising to 95 °F maximum.

-The PPC shall be placed prior to the Initial Set Time and 15 minutes following addition of an initiator, whichever occurs first, or within a more restrictive temperature range if recommended by the manufacturer.
+The PPC shall be placed before the Initial Set Time and 15 minutes following addition of an initiator, whichever occurs first, or within a more restrictive temperature range if recommended by the manufacturer.
 After placing PPC in the concrete blockouts, if the Initial Set time of the PPC has exceeded 120 minutes, the materials shall be removed and replaced at the Contractor's expense.

-Two-unit weight tests shall be performed on site for each lift and/or each day's production of PPC material using 4"x8" cylinders.
-The average of the two test results shall be within $135 \pm 5$ pounds per cubic foot.
-If the average of the unit weight tests is not within this specified range, adjustments shall be made to the PPC and the tests performed again.
+Two-unit weight tests shall be performed on site for each lift and each day's production of PPC material using 4 inch x 8 inch cylinders.
+The average of the two test results shall be within 135 ± -5 pounds per cubic foot.
+If the average of the unit weight tests is not within this specified range, adjustments shall be made to the PPC, and the tests performed again.
 Any material placed that is outside the specified range shall be removed and replaced at the Contractor's expense.

-After a minimum of four hours and prior to opening to traffic, the Compressive Strength Test for Polyester Concrete End Dams shall be performed in accordance with the Rebound Hammer of Hardness Concrete, ASTM C805.
-The test results shall achieve the Compressive Strength of 3,000-psi minimum prior to opening traffic.
+After a minimum of four hours and before opening to traffic, the Compressive Strength Test for Polyester Concrete End Dams shall be performed per the Rebound Hammer of Hardness Concrete, ASTM C805.
+The test results shall achieve the Compressive Strength of 3,000-psi minimum before opening traffic.
 In addition, one-unit weight test cylinder shall be stripped after 90 minutes and examined for evidence of poor consolidation.
 If uncured or unconsolidated material is determined to be present, the in-place end dam material shall be removed and replaced at the Contractor's expense.